-Looking at Ken Silvestri's Major League statistics could leave the impression his baseball career was marginal at best.
-He played in 102 games in eight seasons spread over thirteen years, hit five home runs, and had a .217 batting average.
-However, by the time he died at seventy-five, in 1992, he had spent more than half a century in the game.
-In addition to playing for three teams that reached the World Series, he was a Minor League instructor, a Major League pitching coach, and a Major League manager (for three games).
+Looking at Ken Silvestri's major-league statistics could leave the impression his baseball career was marginal at best.
+He played in 102 games in eight seasons spread over 13 years, hit five home runs, and had a .217 batting average.
+However, by the time he died at 75, in 1992, he had spent more than half a century in the game.
+In addition to playing for three teams that reached the World Series, he was a minor-league instructor, a major-league pitching coach, and a major-league manager (for three games).
 He was so beloved by the last organization for which he coached, the players wore an emblem in his honor on their uniform sleeves during the season after he died.

 Kenneth Joseph Silvestri was born in Chicago on May 3, 1916, and as a young boy was adopted by Joseph and Florence Silvestri.1 The details of Ken’s birth parents are obscure; according to his son, Ken Silvestri, Jr., Silvestri would never discuss his biological parents.
 "The one time I asked him about it, all he would say was, 'Joseph and Florence are your grandparents,'" Silvestri Jr., said.2 While the exact date of his adoption is apparently not available, Silvestri's name appears as the son of his adoptive parents in the 1930 Federal Census.3